AOSC-Archive/DeployKit/docs/recipe.json-specs.md

 https://repo.aosc.io/aosc-os/recipe.json
 ```

-The client is advised not to hard-code the root URL.
+The client is advised not to hard-code the root URL, in case `repo.aosc.io` is unavailable.

 ## Definition